Avaiga/taipy-doc/docs/manuals/core/concepts/index.md

 monitoring algorithms.
 In this documentation, such algorithms are called pipelines.

 A pipeline can be seen as a succession of functions that exchange data.
-It can be described as an execution graph.
+It can be described as an execution graph (a Directed Acyclic Graph or DAG).
 With Taipy one can model simple pipelines as well as more complex pipelines.

 !!! example "Let's take some examples."